 In this article, the term WordPress will be used multiple times.
 Please make a note that the term WordPress? will refer to WordPress.org unless clearly mention as WordPress.com

 WordPress powers over 30% of blogs and one of the most popular and widely used blogging platform software.
 You need to buy a domain name and have to rent a hosting space to host a blog.

-Once you are done with a domain name and hosting, you need to install WordPress which is very straight forward.
-There is a fair amount of learning curve in WordPress to make your blog moving but its, not something that casual bloggers will find hard.
+Once you are done with a domain name and hosting, you need to install WordPress which is very straightforward.
+There is a fair amount of learning curve in WordPress to make your blog moving but it, not something that casual bloggers will find hard.

 WordPress is the best solution if you want to have full control of your blog.
 You can design the blog the way you want using many free and paid themes.
 You can also enhance the functionality of your blog by using over 50000 plugins available in the WordPress repository.

 In terms of support, WordPress has community-based support, and it is very unlikely that you won’t get an answer to your query.
 For all plugins and themes, there is a support section where you can ask your queries and authors are prompt enough to answer those questions.

 WordPress software is free to use and modify.
 To host a blog with WordPress, you need to buy a domain name which cost about $10 per year.
 You also need to buy a hosting package which usually varies based on your requirement.

 Typically lowest plan starts from a dollar to hundreds of dollars for a premium plan.
 On average if you spend about $40- $50 per month, you can have a well-performing blog.